tremor-rs/tremor-www/src/pages/rfcs/0005-circuit-breaker-mechanism.md

 ## Rationale and Alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

 The introduction of circuit breakers enables finer-grained control of compensating logic when external sources or sinks are detected as failed.
-The circuit breaker operator encapsulates runtime signals and contraflow so that circuit breakers can be used simply in user defined logic.
+The circuit breaker operator encapsulates runtime signals and contraflow so that circuit breakers can be used in user defined logic.

 ## Prior Art
 [prior-art]: #prior-art